SilentImp/html/README.md

 6. Native components don't require to load the JS bundle to work.
 So they are ready for interaction as soon as HTML loaded.
 7. The performance of a native component would generally be much better than a custom one.
 8. New features and updates arrive with browser update.
+9. Both user agents and developers would be more efficient in working with native solutions that custom one.
+Because it is standard, standards-based, well and widely known.

 - [Do I need a custom select?](https://doineedacustomselect.com/)
 - [Under the spotlight: Select](https://modulz.app/blog/under-the-spotlight-select)